 For a great pizza crust, once the dough is kneaded, cover it and place it in the refrigerator overnight.
 The next day, remove the dough and let it rise on the counter.
-Allow plenty of time for the dough to come to room temperature and rise.
+Allow plenty of time for the dough to rise to room temperature.
 At lower temperatures, the yeast produces a complex yeasty flavour that is very good.

 Pizza dough that is just a bit on the wet side is easier to work with and makes a more superior crust.